 The ground-breaking study is a partnership between the Environment Agency, The University of Manchester, City of Trees, United Utilities, Urban Vision and Salford City Council.

-The trees were planted in a specially designed pavement, where rainwater running off the road was diverted before going back into the sewer system the other end.
+The trees were planted in a specially designed pavement, where rainwater running off the road was diverted before going back into the sewer system at the other end.

 Using specialist equipment, a team from The University of Manchester has been monitoring the quantity and quality of the rainwater as it enters and leaves the trench.